-"The past year has been difficult financially but it could have been worse, we received substantial public funds and the accounts are in much better shape than if we had had no grants and the decrease in membership John mentioned.
+"The past year has been difficult financially, but it could have been worse, as we have received substantial public funds and the accounts are in much better shape than if we had had no grants and the decrease in membership John mentioned.
 One of our key sources of income is membership fees and our target is to get back to the number we had in March 2020 pre covid but then to increase it further.
-We'll also continue to focus on raising income via room hire and applying for other grants, similar to a grant we were fortunate enough to receive this year.
-The lunch service which we are aiming to restore is not intended to raise income but to break even.
-The main expenditure the Institution has is staff and the conservation and running of the building and heritage site.
-We do have reserves, and have invested in funds which have been stable, we did make a drawn down from these last financial year of £25,000.
-Our reserve policy is to maintain 2-3 years' operating income in case of a scenario where there is a year we have no income, we assume the need for £140,000 to run the institution annually.
+We'll also continue to focus on raising income via room hire and applying for other grants, similar to the grant we competed for to receive this year.
+The lunch service which we are aiming to restore is not intended to raise income but to breakeven but must not lose money for the charity.
+The main expenditure the Institution has is staff and the conservation and running of the building and heritage site, although staff themselves generate substantial income for the charity.
+We do have reserves, and have invested in funds which have been stable, we did make a drawn down from this last financial year of £25,000.
+Our reserve policy is to maintain 2-3 years' operating income in case of a scenario where there is a year we have no income; we assume the need for £140,000 to run the institution annually.
 We should note this year we managed to retrieve/recover two books we thought had been lost from the collection (as previous generations have sadly sold heritage assets to raise funds and the last sale of books was in 2010).
-To recover these books a small amount of reserves were used and luckily one was donated."
+To recover these books a small number of reserves were used and luckily one was donated."

-6.1 Resolution: That the Independent Examiner's Report and Statement of Financial Activities for the year ended 30 June 2021 is received by members.
-This was proposed by Sandra Bond and seconded by John Reeves and agreed via a vote from members present.

-6.2 Resolution: That the Devon and Exeter Institution appoint Griffin Chartered Accountants as Independent Examiners of the accounts for 2021-22 financial year.
-This was proposed by Richard Templeton and seconded by John Reeves and agreed via a vote from members present.
-7. Reports from the Director of Collections & Research and the Director of Programme and Projects
+- 6.1 Resolution: That the Independent Examiner's Report and Statement of Financial Activities for the year ended 30 June 2021 is received by members.
+This was proposed by Sandra Bond and seconded by John Reeves and agreed via a vote from members present. - 6.2 Resolution: That the Devon and Exeter Institution appoint Griffin Chartered Accountants as Independent Examiners of the accounts for 2021-22 financial year.
+This was proposed by Richard Templeton and seconded by John Reeves and agreed via a vote from members present. - 7.
+Reports from the Director of Collections & Research and the Director of Programme and Projects things.
+In fact, many of the measures we put in place throughout the year in response to changing government guidelines have improved the way we do things, and we plan to continue them.
+More on this later. "